rivue/Gamified-Study-Tool/README.md

     general:
     study tool additions / ideas:
+        - courses could be more of a platform, like skool.com or whatever - someone makes a fun course and its basically a market for creators w/ linktrees or sponsorships between slides or something.
-        - for video - 1) train scrips on veritasium or whatever captivating youtube channel 2) begin with small activity / story for the user (like the economic story from uncle larry's friend, or his story from APush), then go into the lesson now that the user is intrigued
+        - for video - 1) train scripts on veritasium or whatever captivating youtube channel 2) begin with small activity / story for the user (like the economic story from uncle larry's friend, or his story from APush), then go into the lesson now that the user is intrigued
             - why is this better then gemini live? - probably because students are lazy, but mostly because this might be captivating to them. aka I will start with some conceptions that the user has, like the force is downwards, or something, then I will go into the lesson -
             - this accurately addresses a need from users (motivation + lack of knowing what to study)
             - even if it is not better then gemini live right now, what makes me know that it will not be beat by other ai companies in the future?